wso2/docs-is/en/includes/guides/branding/add-custom-layouts.md

                 └── carbon.super
     ```

+    !!! note
+        To add application-specific custom layouts, create a folder called `apps` under the organization folder and follow the subsequent steps in the guide.
+Inside the `apps` folder create a folder with the name as the UUID of the application.

+        The structure will look as follows.

+        ```
+        └── extensions
+            └── layouts
+                └── custom
+                    └── carbon.super
+                        └── apps
+                            └── <UUID_OF_APP>
+        ```

 3. Navigate to the `webapps/authenticationendpoint/includes/layouts/centered` folder, copy the `body.html` file, and add it to the created `carbon.super` folder.

 4. Create the following files and the folder inside the `carbon.super` folder: